 If you are looking for more activities that build fine motor skills then checkout Fine Motor Activities for Cutting Without Scissors or Outdoor Activities That Strengthen Hands.

-And if you are looking for fine motor activities that you can do with items in your house, then you need to grab our most popular free printable 30 Fine Motor Activities with Household Items
+Here are fine motor activities that you can do with items in your house, and it our most popular free printable 30 Fine Motor Activities with Household Items.

 **Seo SM.
 The effect of fine motor skills on handwriting legibility in preschool age children.
 J Phys Ther Sci.
 2018;30(2):324-327. doi:10.1589/jpts.30.324